haridas/haridas.github.com/src/articles/rabbitchat.rst

 need RabbitMQ client support also.
 Pika is the good python RabbitMQ client, it has different adapters to integrate it with RabbitMQ and other frameworks.
-Adapter for Tornado is already there, so that makes this implementation possible.
+Adapter for Tornado is already there, so that makes this implementation is possible.
 The Pika adapters for other frameworks will come soon.

-You may ask another question, why using RabbitMQ instead of a simple Message passing data structures, Actually this application is a demo app and I want to test the use of Websoxket with RabbitMQ.
-I'm looking forward to develop a Realtime API's using this architectures.
+You may ask another question, why using RabbitMQ instead of a simple Message passing data structures, Actually this application is a demo app and I want to test the use of Websocket with RabbitMQ.
+I'm looking forward to develop real time API's using this architecture.
 Google app engine or other similar platforms( `Typhoonae`_) using Websocket server similar to this way.
 So you can also develop a good implementations using this demo application.